-5. SSA personnel with authorized access to NDNH information must sign non-disclosure agreements, rules of behavior, or equivalent documents before system access, annually, and if changes in assignment occur.
-The non-disclosure agreement, rules of behavior, or equivalent documents must outline the authorized purposes for which SSA may use NDNH information, the privacy and security safeguards contained in this agreement and security addendum, and the civil and criminal penalties for unauthorized use.
+5. SSA personnel with authorized access to NDNH information shall sign non-disclosure agreements, rules of behavior, or equivalent documents before system access, annually, and if changes in assignment occur.
+The non-disclosure agreement, rules of behavior, or equivalent documents shall outline the authorized purposes for which SSA may use NDNH information, the privacy and security safeguards contained in this agreement and security addendum, and the civil and criminal penalties for unauthorized use.
 SSA may use "wet" and/or electronic signatures to acknowledge non-disclosure agreements, rules of behavior, or equivalent documents.

-OCSS personnel with authorized access to the agency finder files sign non-disclosure agreements and rules of behavior annually.
+OCSE personnel with authorized access to the agency finder files sign non-disclosure agreements and rules of behavior.

-Policy/Requirements Traceability: OMB Circular A-130 - Appendix I, Responsibilities for Protecting and Managing Federal Information Maintaining Records About Individuals Resources; OMB M-17-12; NIST SP 800-53 Rev. 5, PS-6
+Policy/Requirements Traceability: OMB Circular A-130 - Appendix I, Responsibilities for Protecting and Managing Federal Information Resources; OMB M-17-12; NIST SP 800-53 Rev 4, PS-6

-6. SSA must maintain records of authorized personnel with access to NDNH information.
-The records must contain a copy of each individual's signed non-disclosure agreement, rules of behavior, or equivalent document, and proof of the individual's participation in security and privacy awareness training.
-SSA must make such records available to OCSS upon request.
+6. SSA shall maintain records of authorized personnel with access to NDNH information.
+The records shall contain a copy of each individual's signed non-disclosure agreement, rules of behavior, or equivalent document, and proof of the individual's participation in security and privacy awareness training.
+SSA shall make such records available to OCSE upon request.

-OCSS maintains a record of personnel with access to the agency finder files.
+OCSE maintains a record of personnel with access to the agency finder files.
 The records will contain a copy of each individual's signed non-disclosure agreement, rules of behavior, or equivalent document, and proof of the individual's participation in security and privacy awareness training.

-Policy/Requirements Traceability: NIST SP 800-53 Rev. 5, AT-4
+Policy/Requirements Traceability: NIST SP 800-53 Rev 4, AT-4

-7. SSA must have appropriate procedures in place to report confirmed or suspected security or privacy incidents (unauthorized use or disclosure involving personally identifiable information), involving NDNH information.
-Immediately upon discovery, but in no case later than one hour after discovery of the incident, SSA must report confirmed and suspected incidents, in either electronic or physical form to OCSS, as designated in this security addendum.
-The requirement for SSA to report confirmed or suspected incidents involving NDNH information to OCSS exists in addition to, not in lieu of, any SSA requirements to report to CISA.
+7. SSA shall have appropriate procedures in place to report confirmed or suspected security or privacy incidents (unauthorized use or disclosure involving personally identifiable information), involving NDNH information.
+Immediately upon discovery, but in no case later than one hour after discovery of the incident, SSA shall report confirmed and suspected incidents, in either electronic or physical form to OCSE, as designated in this security addendum.
+The requirement for SSA to report confirmed or suspected incidents involving NDNH information to OCSE exists in addition to, not in lieu of, any SSA requirements to report to the United States Computer Emergency Readiness Team (US-CERT).

-OCSS has appropriate procedures in place to report security or privacy incidents, or suspected incidents involving the agency finder files.
-Immediately upon discovery but in no case later than one hour after discovery of the incident, OCSS will report confirmed or suspected incidents to the SSA security contact designated in this security addendum.
-The requirement for OCSS to report confirmed or suspected incidents to SSA exists in addition to, not in lieu of, requirements to report to CISA or other reporting agencies.
+OCSE has appropriate procedures in place to report security or privacy incidents, or suspected incidents involving the agency finder files.
+Immediately upon discovery but in no case later than one hour after discovery of the incident, OCSE will report confirmed or suspected incidents to the SSA security contact designated in this security addendum.
+The requirement for OCSE to report confirmed or suspected incidents to SSA exists in addition to, not in lieu of, requirements to report to US-CERT or other reporting agencies.

-Policy/Requirements Traceability: OMB Circular A-130 - Appendix I, OMB M-17-12, NIST SP 800-53 Rev. 5, IR-6
+Policy/Requirements Traceability: OMB Circular A-130 - Appendix I, OMB M-17-12, NIST SP 800-53 Rev 4, IR-6

-8. SSA must prohibit the use of non-SSA furnished equipment to access NDNH information without specific written authorization for the equipment from the appropriate SSA representatives.
+8. SSA shall prohibit the use of non-SSA furnished equipment to access NDNH information without specific written authorization for the equipment from the appropriate SSA representatives.

-OCSS does not permit personnel to access the agency finder files remotely using non-agency furnished equipment.
+OCSE does not permit personnel to access the agency finder files remotely using non-agency furnished equipment.

-Policy/Requirements Traceability: NIST SP 800-53 Rev. 5, AC-20(1)(2)
+Policy/Requirements Traceability: NIST SP 800-53 Rev 4, AC-20(1)(2)